craftsmancoding/pagination/README.md

     << First < Prev.
 1 2 3 4 5  Next >  Last >>

-That's what we're creating here.
+That's what we're creating here: pagination links with GET parameters to control the current page.
 It may surprise you, but to create pagination links, the only things you truly need are:

+* the count of the total records available
 * how many records you want to show per page
-* an offset from the start
+* an offset from the start (i.e. which page are you starting on)
-* the count of the total records available
-* the base URL that controls the offset.
+* the URL of the current page.

 Other stuff is optional for fine-tuning, but that's it.
+Some pagination classes are bound with the controller and model (e.g. Laravel's) so you don't need to supply them as much information, but because this is a stand-alone class, you have to do things a bit more manually.

 Let's take a closer look at how to make this work.

 -----------------------------

 ## Paginating Records

 Cut to the chase.
 How to paginate records?

-## Customize Templates

-So you don't like our HTML?
-That's Ok.
+**Syntax** `links( integer $record_count, integer $offset=0, integer $per_page=25, string $base_url=null)`

+Example:

+    <?php
+    $cnt = count_my_results();
+    print Pagination\Pager::links($cnt);
+    ?>

+### What you gotta Do

+**Count the results**: how you count the available results depends entirely on your particular framework or functions.
+Most database drivers will include options for returning a count of the number of rows that matched the given query.

+**Read the Offset**: in order to have the links dynamically adjust as you flip through the result set, you need to pass the offset value to the Pager::links() function.
+This should work in conjunction with whatever parameter your code is using to offset the raw database query.

+**Get the URL of the current page**: how this is done depends on your particular framework or application.

 --------------
 ## Config

+There are a couple configuration items that control the output behavior.
+To set either option, use the setConfig() method and reference the key name with a new value, e.g.

+    Pagination\Pager::links(100)->setConfig('link_cnt', 3)

 ### link_cnt ###

-How many links are
+How many page links are shown?
+For example 3 might look something like this:

+    << First < Prev 1 2 3 Next > Last >>

+Whereas 12 might generate a set of links like this:

+    << First < Prev 1 2 3 4 5 6 7 8 9 10 11 12 Next > Last >>

+The default is 10.

 ### jump_size ###

 Controls how many pages are flipped forwards/backwards when the prev/next links are clicked.
 With a value of 1, this operates like a book -- flip forward or back exactly one page at a time.
 Giant leaps are possible e.g. if you display 10 links at a time and you flip 10 pages forward, e.g. from displaying pages 11 - 20 to 21 - 30, etc.

 --------------

+## Customize Templates

+So you don't like our HTML?
+That's Ok, you can set custom templates for each part of the final result.

+For fine tuning, you can use the **setTpl()** to change templates one at a time.

+    <?php
+        print Pagination\Pager::links(100)
+            ->setTpl('outer','<div id="my_pagination" class="custom_footer_block">[+content+]</div>');
+    ?>

+See the "Templates Used" section for a list of all available templates.

+If you want to go completely custom, you can use the **setTpls()** method to set *all* templates:

+    <?php
+        print Pagination\Pager::links(100)
+            ->setTpls(
+                array(
+                    'first' => '',
+                    'last' => '',
+                    'prev' => '',
+                    'next' => '',
+                    'current' => '',
+                    'page' => '',
+                    'outer' => '',
+                )
+            );
+    ?>

+Take a look at the "Templates Used" section to familiarize yourself where each component gets used in the final output.

 ## Templates Used